MayouKurayami/KK_SetParentVR/README.md

   - **Double click Trigger** near a hand or foot will return it to the default position. **Double clicking Trigger while not being near any particular hand or foot** will return *ALL* limbs to their default positions.
 Extremely useful when limbs get stuck to the wrong places.

-- Use the in-game menu or the floating menu to insert. **DO NOT engage auto mode by clicking inside the animation gauge box**, as this will override SetParent's animation control and you'd need to switch position to reset it.
+- Pick a position or H category using the in-game menu, then use the in-game menu or the floating menu to insert.
 Once inserted, you can control the movement speed by moving the controller that the girl is parented to.
 Moving the controller past the configured range would cause the animation to switch from weak to strong motion.
 Maintain the movement range within the configured threshold for **1.5 seconds** will cause it to switch back from strong to weak motion.

 - If enabled in settings, after maintaining the girl's excitement gauge past 70 for set number of seconds, animation will enter orgasm automatically.